QbaSekowski/task-management-app/README.md

 SPRING_DOCKER_PORT=8080
 DEBUG_PORT=5005
 ```
+In place of "your_secret_for_jwt_token" you should provide your JWT secret and in "your_access_token_to_dropbox" you should write your dropbox access token which you can generate in your dropbox account.
-then rename file .env.template to .env .
+Then rename file .env.template to .env .

 4. Run the command `mvn clean package`.